Formation of a single quasicrystal upon collision of multiple grains: Introduction

 Although past studies on QC growth mechanisms extend our understanding of phason contributions to stability in a bulk QC \cite{strandburg1989, joseph1997model, keys2007quasicrystals}, studies on phason contributions to the formation and motion of grain boundaries (GBs) remain limited \cite{schmiedeberg2017}.
 Yet the latter is critically important from a practical standpoint since the formation of polycrystals is unavoidable due to finite nucleation rates below the melting point.
 That is, two solid nuclei may impinge on one another, retaining their structure and forming a long-lasting GB.
 The GBs can, in turn, deteriorate material properties.
 For instance, defects in quasicrystalline films render the substrate underneath more vulnerable to corrosion by providing a channel for electrolytic attack \cite{balbyshev_corrsion2003}.
 In addition, the anisotropic thermal, electrical, and frictional properties of decagonal (d-) QCs can be maximized for future applications \cite{martin1991transport, park2005high}, provided the QCs are devoid of GBs between mismatched solid crystal nuclei.

-Somewhat surprisingly, Schmiedeberg \textit{et al.} \cite{schmiedeberg2017} reported that in phase field crystal simulations grain coalescence occurs more readily in dodecagonal QCs than in periodic crystals, despite the fact that two QC grains are always incommensurate.
-They speculated that phasons play a significant role in distributing stress \cite{schmiedeberg2017} around the non-fitting structures, where the resulting phason strain can be relaxed via phason flips\cite{engel2010dynamics}.
-Despite the insights offered by Schmiedeberg \textit{et al.}\cite{schmiedeberg2017}, \textit{grain coalescence}, or the formation of a single, dislocation free QC from multiple, misoriented grains, has never been demonstrated experimentally, to the best of our knowledge.
-In addition, their work leaves several questions unanswered on the QC response to internal stresses, owing in part to the limited resolution of the phase field crystal simulations.
+Recently, Schmiedeberg et al. \cite{schmiedeberg2017} conducted phase field crystal simulations to determine whether and when a GB may form between two QCs.
+In general, they observe that grain coalescence occurs more readily in dodecagonal QCs than in periodic crystals.
+This finding is remarkable given that two QCs are always incommensurate.
+They also reported that phasons play a significant role in distributing stress \cite{schmiedeberg2017} around the non-fitting structures, where the resulting phason strain can be relaxed via phason flips\cite{engel2010dynamics}.
+Despite the insights obtained by Schmiedeberg et al. \cite{schmiedeberg2017}, the fundamental question remains: Can coalescence take place in experimental systems?
+If so, how can simulations support experimental observations?

-Here, we investigate the coalescence of thermodynamically-stable d-QC grains \cite{wang2018experimental} upon solidification of an ${\textrm{Al}_{79}\textrm{Co}_{6}\textrm{Ni}_{15}}$ alloy.
-We used synchrotron-based, four-dimensional (\textit{i.e.}, 3D space plus time-resolved), X-ray tomography (XRT) to resolve the time-dependent formation of a single d-QC from multiple grains with negligibly small initial misorientation in the aperiodic plane.
+Here, we investigate the growth dynamics of multiple thermodynamically-stable d-QC grains \cite{wang2018experimental} upon solidification of an ${\textrm{Al}_{79}\textrm{Co}_{6}\textrm{Ni}_{15}}$ alloy.
+We used synchrotron-based, four-dimensional (\textit{i.e.}, 3D space plus time\mbox{-}resolved), X-ray tomography (XRT) to resolve \textit{grain coalescence}, or the time-dependent formation of a single d-QC from multiple grains.
+This experimental technique has opened a paradigm shift in solidification science, allowing us to capture transient microstructural dynamics in optically opaque materials\textcolor{purple}{\cite{arnberg2007real, akamatsu2016situ, shahani2020characterization}}.
+To the best of our knowledge, our \textit{in~situ} experiments provide the first-ever demonstration of \textcolor{purple}{QC coalescence}.
 On the basis of our experimental results, we performed molecular dynamics (MD) simulations to identify the mechanism of grain coalescence (or conversely, GB formation) at the atomic scale.
-We examine relevant crystal rotation mechanisms \cite{cahn2004unified, trautt2012grain, harris1998grain, moldovan2001theory, wang2014grain} and discuss the role of phasons in facilitating grain coalescence.
-Our combined efforts provide the first direct evidence of the self-healing nature of incommensurate structures, such as QCs.
+We examine relevant crystal rotation mechanisms \cite{cahn2004unified, trautt2012grain, harris1998grain, moldovan2001theory, wang2014grain} and discuss the role of phasons in facilitating grain coalescence as well as their density as a function of misorientation between grains.
+Our combined efforts provide the direct evidence of single crystal formation between incommensurate structures, such as QCs.